fauu/mpv-sub-pause-advanced/README.md

 directives separated with the `!` character.
 For example, to extend the above definition with the options:

-1. Hide the secondary subtitle while playing, and
+1. Hide the secondary subtitle while playing.

-1. Once paused at the end of a primary subtitle, wait a bit and then automatically unpause
+1. Once paused at the end of a primary subtitle, wait a bit and then automatically unpause.

-the following setup definition ought to be specified:
+the following setup definition should be specified:

 ```
 2start!hide##end!unpause
 ```

-Multiple directives can be provided within a single part.
+Multiple directives can be provided within a single *part*.
 For example, to make it so that, on top of the previous configuration, the pause at the end of a primary subtitle only happens if a specified pause request key is pressed before the end of the subtitle is reached, the definition should read: